 1981 J. D. Souther & James Taylor – Her Town Too

 J. D. released a solo album in 1972 and then became a founding member of The Souther-Hillman-Furay band.
-David Geffen brought together J. D., Chris Hillman from The Byrds, The Flying Burrito Brothers, and Manassas, and Richie Furay from Buffalo Springfield and Poco to form the country-rock supergroup.
+David Geffen formed the country-rock supergroup by bringing together J. D., Richie Furay from Buffalo Springfield and Poco, and Chris Hillman from The Byrds, The Flying Burrito Brothers, and Manassas.
 Three other members of Manassas and session drummer Jim Gordon were also initially members of the group.